 Also in 2011, Richard Gonzmart created two private label Argentinean wines; "RG" and "Rusty."
 Rusty Red Blend 2004 wine is named after Richard Gonzmart's beloved German Shepherd, and the RG wine name is based on his initials.
 A portion of Rusty Red Blend wine sale profits will benefit the Oncology Service at the University of Florida Small Animal Hospital, and also the local Humane Society in each city where the Columbia's are located.
 A portion of sales profits from the RG wines will benefit University of South Florida Athletics and USF's Latino Scholarship Fund where Gonzmart has established the Columbia Centennial Scholarship to assist financially challenged, but academically excellent Latino students.

 The Columbia Restaurant was founded in 1905 and is Florida's Oldest Restaurant.
-Locations include the flagship restaurant in Tampa's Historic Ybor City, additional locations include St. Armands Circle in Sarasota, the Historic District in St. Augustine, The Pier in Downtown St. Petersburg, Sand Key on Clearwater Beach, Central Florida's town of Celebration, the Columbia Café on the Riverwalk in Tampa and the Columbia Restaurant Café at Tampa International Airport.
+Locations include the flagship restaurant in Tampa's Historic Ybor City, additional locations include St. Armands Circle in Sarasota, the Historic District in St. Augustine, Sand Key on Clearwater Beach, Central Florida's town of Celebration, the Columbia Café on the Riverwalk in Tampa and the Columbia Restaurant Café at Tampa International Airport.
 All Columbia locations are owned and operated by 4th and 5th generation members of the founding family; except for Columbia Restaurant Cafe at Tampa International Airport which is operated in partnership with HMSHost.